Vol. 4, Issue 1, Part A (2019)

 How to cite this article:

-JS Ekpo, NU Udoma, IM Sam and GD Eyoh.
+JS Ekpo, NU Udoma, IM Sam, GD Eyoh.
 Impact of Moringa oleifera Seed extract (MSE) on bacterial load and sensory evaluation of raw milk.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(1): 45-49.
+Int J Vet Sci Anim Husbandry 2019;4(1):45-49.